codybloemhard/generalized-titles/README.md

 It All Depends On You
 A Song For You

-Cool Blues
-Funky Blues
-West Coast Blues
-Crazy Chords
-Dizzy Atmosphere
-500 Miles High
-A Fine Romance
-A Night In Tunisia
-African Flower (Petite Fleur Africaine)
-Afternoon In Paris
-Alice In Wonderland
 April In Paris
 April Joy
 Autumn In New York
-Can’t Help Lovin’ Dat Man
+Afternoon In Paris
+A Night In Tunisia
 Come Sunday
-Dear Old Stockholm
 I’ll Remember April
-In a Sentimental Mood
 June In January
+Midnight Mood
 Memories Of Tomorrow
-Midnight Mood
-My Funny Valentine
 My Shining Hour
-Nostalgia In Times Square
-Take The “A” Train
-The Girl From Ipanema (GarÙta DeIpanema)
-The Intrepid Fox
-Three Flowers
 Oh, What A Beautiful Mornin’
 September Song
-A Dreamer’s Holiday
-Drop Me Off In Harlem
-Harlem Nocturne
-I Left My Heart In San Francisco
 It’s A Good Day
+They Say It’s Spring
+‘Tis Autumn
+Saturday Night
+Memphis In June
 It’s A Lovely Day Today
 It’s A Most Unusual Day
 Lazy Afternoon
 Wintersong

-A Foggy Day (In London Town)
-Memphis In June
-Mission To Moscow
+Cool Blues
+Funky Blues
+Crazy Chords
+Dizzy Atmosphere
+500 Miles High
+A Fine Romance
+African Flower (Petite Fleur Africaine)
+Can’t Help Lovin’ Dat Man
+In a Sentimental Mood
+My Funny Valentine
+Take The “A” Train
+The Intrepid Fox
+Three Flowers
+A Dreamer’s Holiday
 Mr. Lucky
 Mr. Wonderful
-Saturday Night
 The Man With The Horn
-They Say It’s Spring
-‘Tis Autumn
 Dance Of The Octopus